jantuomi/autere_db/README.md

-# LogDB
+# AutereDB

-An educational endeavor in implementing a log-structured database with a focus on simplicity, understandability and performance.
+AutereDB is an educational endeavor in implementing a log-structured database engine with a focus on simplicity, understandability and performance.

-LogDB has the following features:
+AutereDB has the following features:

 - Log-structured single-table storage, based on a durable append-only log
 - In-memory indexes for fast lookups (primary and secondary)